 This situation changed dramatically in 1971, when the long-planned composite high school and vocational school opened in Astro Hill.
-The former Federal Building near the airport was remodelled as a hostel, known as Ukkiivik, for students from all over the Qikiqtani and Kivalliq Region.
+The former Federal Building near the airport was remodelled as a hostel, known as Ukkiivik, for students from all over Qikiqtaaluk and Kivalliq.
 At the end of the 1970s, Iqaluit had three schools.
-These were Nakasuk, with 23 teachers and just under 400 students in grades one to six; the much smaller Nanook elementary school at Apex, with four teachers and sixty-six students; and the high school, the Gordon Robertson Educational Centre (GREC), where twenty-two teachers taught a little over three hundred students.
+These were Nakasuk, with twenty-three teachers and just under four hundred students in grades one to six; the much smaller Nanook elementary school at Apex, with four teachers and sixty-six students; and the high school, the Gordon Robertson Educational Centre (GREC), where twenty-two teachers taught a little over three hundred students.
+Iqaluit itself was feared as a centre where students could too easily fall into drunkenness, violence, and prostitution.
 The new school and hostel complex had been introduced with only minimal consultation with Inuit, and throughout the 1970s and 1980s, many Inuit worked hard to have higher grades offered in all community schools.

-In a pattern that echoed that of schooling, regional medical services also became more concentrated in Igaluit.
-From 1931 until the Second World War, St. Luke's Hospital at Pangnirtung was the only hospital in the Qikiqtani Region.
-From 1941 onwards, military doctors were permanently (especially for injuries and infections) stationed at Igaluit.
-While Inuit were not their formal responsibility, it is unlikely that treatment was ever refused to someone who asked for it.
+In a pattern that echoed that of schooling, regional medical services also became more concentrated in Iqaluit.
+From 1930 until the Second World War, there was only one hospital in Qikiqtaaluk, St. Luke's Hospital at Pangnirtung.
+From 1941 onwards, military doctors were permanently (especially for injuries and infections) stationed at Iqaluit.
+While Inuit were not their formal responsibility, it is unlikely that treatment was ever refused to someone who was able to ask for it.
 The RCAF's medical orderly provided care at the base from 1950 to 1953.
-During this period, the RCAF also helped out with the campaign against TB, airlifting patients to hospitals in the south and providing steady, if sometimes adventurous, service separate from the dreaded C. D. Howe for years to come.134
+During this period, the RCAF also helped out with the campaign against TB, airlifting patients to hospitals in the south and providing steady, if sometimes adventurous, service separate from the dreaded C.D.
+Howe for years to come.

 Because of its unique position, Iqaluit was always high on the government's list of plans for a hospital, yet the availability of military medical care meant that it was not immediately built.
 As early as 1953, the Indian and Northern Health Service (INHS) publicly forecast a twenty-bed hospital, but all that resulted was a four-bed nursing station at Apex in 1955.
+This was wise in light of the number of returning TB patients sent to the rehabilitation centre there.
 During these years, the INHS also negotiated a long-term relationship with the McGill University Medical School that led to research opportunities for the school and clinical care for Inuit.
 The new hospital, repeatedly promised, was finally opened in 1964 to make hospital services more compliant with expectations of the Canada Health Act.
 The new building was only slightly larger than the 1953 plan, despite the huge increase in the settlement's population in the meantime.
-It had 20 adult beds, eight children's beds, an operating suite, a maternity and nursing section, an outpatient department that included consulting and treatment facilities, an X-ray unit, a dispensary, a dental suite, and a public health lecture/demonstration area.
-It was initially staffed by three medical officers, one dentist, ten ward aids, and 17 nurses.
-In addition to the 1,500 people at Iqaluit, the hospital staff was expected to deliver services to a region with another 4,500 people.

-No additional beds were added for at least another fifteen years, although the establishment of nursing stations in smaller communities all over the Qikiqtani Region may have provided some relief to the growing population.
+It had twenty adults' beds, eight children's beds, an operating suite, a maternity and nursing section, an outpatient department that included consulting and treatment facilities, an X-ray unit, a dispensary, a dental suite, and a public health lecture/demonstration area.
+It was initially staffed by three medical officers, one dentist, ten ward aids, and seventeen nurses.
+In addition to the 1,500 people at Igaluit, the hospital staff was expected to deliver services to a region with another 4,500 people.
+No additional beds were added for at least another fifteen years, although the establishment of nursing stations in smaller communities all over Qikiqtaaluk may have provided some relief to the growing population.